ChatmaidDevelopers

 -H "Content-Type: application/json" \

--H "X-Chatmaid-Event: message.delivered" \
+-H "X-Chatmaid-Event: message.sent" \

 -H "X-Chatmaid-Signature: t=1700000000,v1=<signature>" \

--d '{"event":"message.delivered","timestamp":"2026-02-06T14:20:00.000Z","data":{"messageId":"msg_abc123"}}'
+-d '{"event":"message.sent","timestamp":"2026-02-06T14:20:00.000Z","data":{"messageId":"msg_abc123"}}'

 Payloads